lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 ## Llama-2

 Llama-2 is a model created by Meta, it was released on July 2023, and the thing that distinguishes it the most from ChatGPT is that is is an open model.
-It is free for reserach and commercial use, meaning that pretty much anyone can download the model and start using it.
+It is free for research and commercial use, meaning that pretty much anyone can download the model and start using it.

 The release of this model was probably the second biggest AI 'event' in the last year, and as the model is open sourced, people can always retrain the model on different data sets and create variations that are fine tuned for various purposes, such as writing code or having a specific personality.